mbshbn/Supervised-Learning-binary-classification-for-imbalanced-data/README.md

 ### Goal
 Classify people based on the features explained below, to predict their income class, either above 50K or below 50K.
-This can be used to identigy possible donors to a charity.
+This can be used to identify possible donors to a charity.
 ### Data
 The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).